Shawan Jabarin: Land swaps

-In a June 2013 article, Jabarin argued against the Arab League's proposed inclusion of “land swaps as a central feature of renewed negotiations between Israelis and Palestinians.”
-The plan, which was welcomed by U.S. Secretary of State John Kerry, would involve what Jabarin called “a softening of the 2002 Arab peace plan, which proposed that 22 Arab countries would normalize ties with Israel in return for withdrawal from land that it occupied in 1967.”
-Jabarin opined that “mutual land swaps are problematic on both a political and a legal level; not least because they would inevitably involve protecting illegal Israeli settlements and their infrastructure in the West Bank, including East Jerusalem, which have been universally recognized as in violation of international law.
+In a June 2013 article, Jabarin argued against the Arab League's proposed inclusion of "land swaps as a central feature of renewed negotiations between Israelis and Palestinians."
+The plan, which was welcomed by U.S. Secretary of State John Kerry, would involve what Jabarin called "a softening of the 2002 Arab peace plan, which proposed that 22 Arab countries would normalize ties with Israel in return for withdrawal from land that it occupied in 1967."
+Jabarin opined that "mutual land swaps are problematic on both a political and a legal level; not least because they would inevitably involve protecting illegal Israeli settlements and their infrastructure in the West Bank, including East Jerusalem, which have been universally recognized as in violation of international law.
 Therefore, an agreement of this nature would implicitly condone Israel's illegal settlement enterprise, which routinely dispossesses Palestinians of their land and appropriates natural resources in the OPT.
 Such a move would also set a dangerous precedent in which prolonged colonial policies perpetrated by an aggressive occupier are eventually accepted by the international community.
-Any land swap agreement would further undermine fundamental norms of international law, such as the prohibition of acquisition of territory through force and the right to self-determination of the Palestinian people.”
-Thus, land swaps should “be removed from the negotiating table.”
+Any land swap agreement would further undermine fundamental norms of international law, such as the prohibition of acquisition of territory through force and the right to self-determination of the Palestinian people."
+Thus, land swaps should "be removed from the negotiating table."

 Boycott, Divestment and Sanctions

-He supports Boycott, Divestment and Sanctions but “at Al-Haq, we don’t use the term 'boycott.'
+He supports Boycott, Divestment and Sanctions but "at Al-Haq, we don’t use the term 'boycott.'
 Not because we don’t believe in it, but because there is no legal basis or obligation for it.
 Our points of reference are human rights, international humanitarian law and public law.
 There is a legal basis for 'sanctions' and 'divestment' under international law, but there is no legal basis for boycott.
-With a boycott, the public is responsible.”
+With a boycott, the public is responsible."

 Honors and awards

-He “has won so many awards from various European and American organisations that he has trouble remembering the exact number.”
+He "has won so many awards from various European and American organisations that he has trouble remembering the exact number."
 Among them are the Geuzenpenning Award and an award from the Danish PL Foundation.

 In November 2010, the Irish Centre of Human Rights presented him with its distinguished graduate award.

 In 1989, Jabarin was awarded the Reebok Human Rights Award, which is presented to young people who have contributed to freedom of expression and human rights.

 Personal life

-He is a father of four and counts former US President Jimmy Carter as a friend.
+He is a father of four and counts former United States President Jimmy Carter as a friend.